 Organic Vegetable Gardening gives you health benefits and a source of great tasting vegetables.
-In no time at all you could be eating fresh produce that has been grown using natural pesticides, and you will save money in the process.
+In no time at all you could be eating fresh produce that has been grown using natural pesticides, and natural fungicides will save you money in the process.
 To grow enough vegetables for your family doesn't take a lot of space, nor does it take a lot of expertise.
 What it does take is planning, time and effort, but the results are well worth it in the end.
 There is nothing more satisfying than eating a bowl of salad knowing that you have grown everything yourself.
 Perhaps too, you are thinking of becoming a vegetarian and are wanting a vegetarian diet.

-Grow those old-fashioned varieties that are full of flavour and taste open-pollinated heirlooms seeds.
+Grow those old-fashioned varieties that are full of flavor and taste open-pollinated heirlooms seeds.
 They really are well worth growing and great for seed saving and sharing with your friends for generations to come.

-For those of you who are trying to save money, you can do so by growing vegetables and herbs at home.
+For those of you who are trying to save money, you can do so by growing vegetables and growing herbs at home.
 Any excess produce can be canned, blanched and frozen or made into preserves, pickles and jams.
 Vegetable peelings and vegetable seedlings that have been removed to make room for others, can immediately be added to the compost heap to make sure that nothing is lost, and that everything is recycled where possible.

 If you want to grow vegetables organically, and are not sure what the basic principles are for organic gardening and farming, have a look at our organic principles page and our article on Permaculture principles and garden design.